 Why Is My Vape Auto-Firing?

-There's also nothing worse than your vape malfunctioning in your pocket and auto-firing of its own accord.
-Learn why vapes auto-fire and what you can do to prevent the worst from happening.
+At the same time, there's also nothing worse than your vape malfunctioning in your pocket and auto-firing of its own accord.

 What Is Auto-Firing?

 Because most modern vapes are designed with this second option, in which the activation process can kick off without any clear and decisive trigger, vapes sometimes auto-fire.
-Auto-firing is when the vape activates without being specifically made to.
+Auto-firing is when the vape activates without being made explicitly to.

 Auto-firing used to happen quite often in the early days of vaping, before the major kinks were worked out of the manufacturing process.
 Vapes have evolved tremendously over time, but auto-firing is still a hazard.
 If you use a vape, learn how and why auto-firing happens so you can avoid it to the best of your ability.